MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToEntityProperties.md

 ### How Are Actor Properties Read?

-Actor Properties can be read by several systems to affect how the game behaves: Molang, Filters, and Command Selectors.
+Actor Properties can be read by two systems to affect how the game behaves: Molang and Filters.

 ### Reading Properties with Molang